louxi11/activity_recognition/README.md

 The other thing you need to do is to change the value of `numStateY` in the script `learning_CAD120.m`. `numStateY` specifies the total number of activities in your dataset.
 The default dataset assumes there are 10 activities to be recognized.

 Super Computers Users (LISA)
 ----------------------------

+Export Matlab binaries into system path

     module load matlab
     module load mcr

+Solve the glic not found problem

     export LD_LIBRARY_PATH=/usr/lib/x86_64-linux-gnu:$LD_LIBRARY_PATH

+Compile Matlab scripts to binary executables to avoid using multiple licenses for running experiments

     make mcc

+Run Matlab

     export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6:$LD_PRELOAD
     matlab -nodisplay

 TODO